ADR-0003: Clean architecture, manual composition root

 # Consequences

-- Unit tests run without any adapters via in-memory fakes from
+- Unit tests run with no adapters — just in-memory fakes from

-- Slight duplication: each service declares its own router and HTTP request types rather than importing from a shared library.
-This is deliberate — shared HTTP types would leak delivery concerns into the application layer.
+- A little duplication.
+Each service declares its own router and HTTP request types rather than importing from a shared library.
+We chose this deliberately — sharing HTTP types would leak delivery concerns back into the application layer.

-- Nest.js / Awilix / InversifyJS: adds framework dependency for no gain at our scale.
+- Nest.js / Awilix / InversifyJS.
+Adds a framework dependency for no practical gain at our scale.
 Rejected.

-- Flat architecture: easier to write, harder to keep clean.
-Rejected because the protocol is long-lived and will outlast individual adapters.
+- Flat architecture.
+Easier to write at first, harder to keep honest over time.
+Rejected because the protocol is long-lived and will outlast any individual adapter.